What is Probate?

 Revocable Living Trust:

-Revocable Living Trust is an entity which owns assets for the benefit of a beneficiary.
-Property owned by the trust avoids probate.
-This option also allows the trustee you name to handle the finances in the trust once you are no longer competent or lack the capacity to handle your financial affairs.
-The Trust assists you during your lifetime and assists with distributing assets after your death.
+A Revocable Living Trust owns assets for the benefit of named beneficiaries.
+Property owned by the trust avoids probate and is considered non-probate assets.
+This option allows the trustee you name to manage finances if you become incompetent or lack capacity.
+The trust assists during your lifetime and with asset distribution after your death.
+For example, transferring a bank account or investment portfolio into the trust enables these assets to pass to your beneficiaries without probate.

 Joint Tenancy: